Team Pinto

 To Consider in the Future

 4. Implement a no-shoes-inside policy.
 Keep a basket of slippers by the front door for both family and visitors.
+Once this is in place you home will be invaded by far fewer outside contaminants AND your floors will stay a lot cleaner.

 6. Make a checkpoint for your pet.
 Use a fine-tooth comb to catch fleas before they come inside and treat cats and dogs with a monthly tick-and-flea treatment.
 Pesticides in flea shampoos and collars can contaminate children and furniture so try to look for organic alternatives.